top of page

 Social Sciences (Sociology, Anthropology, Psychology, Archaeology, Geography, and Jurisprudence)

-This year’s conference theme offers a unique opportunity to explore and question how technological advancement affects individuals, groups, and institutions.
-It invites scholars to investigate how we can reconcile the positive and negative effects technological progress has on people and society.
-How do individuals, social groups, and communities at large generate, utilize, and respond to technological progress?
-How do new technologies affect our psychology?
-How do communities respond when much-needed new technologies are not accessible?
-How do the behaviors of individuals, groups, elected officials, and law enforcement agencies employ technology to their benefit and/or address problems that arise from its abuse?
-What responsibilities do entities like businesses, schools, health care providers, and non-profit organizations have in employing technology responsibly and equitably?
+The social sciences explore the interconnected behavior of individuals, groups, institutions, culture, and society.
+They examine the relationships among individuals, social groups, and communities at large.
+While psychology focuses on mental processes of individuals and their behavior in small groups, other social sciences such as anthropology and sociology focus on the behavior and impact of culture and societal institutions.
+Still others such as geography and jurisprudence focus on the role of demography and the law in shaping behavior.
+Applied fields might explore the responsibilities that entities like businesses, schools, health care providers, and non-profit organizations have in considering scientific consensus regarding their policies and focus.
 For this strand, we seek proposals that explore the sociology, anthropology, psychology, archaeology, geography, or jurisprudence branches of the social sciences.
 We also welcome proposals that engage in interdisciplinary study of society and the interlocking institutions that shape it.
 Proposals might range from critical evaluations of current problems to discussion for opportunities for change in the future.

-Reviewed by Zachary Aidala (Bloomfield College of Montclair State University) and Marcella McCoy-Deh (Thomas Jefferson University)
+Reviewed by Zachary Aidala (Bloomfield College of Montclair State University) and Jess McCort (Point Park University)

 proposal rubric